panique/tiny/README.md

 If you want to support TINY, then rent your next server at [Host1Plus](https://affiliates.host1plus.com/ref/devmetal/36f4d828.html) or
 [DigitalOcean](https://www.digitalocean.com/?refcode=40d978532a20).

-## TODO: documentation

-A very early documentation can be found on [php-mini.com/documentation](http://php-mini.com/documentation/).

 ## Quick-Start

 #### The structure in general